Japan to enforce special measures for coronavirus from Saturday: government

 “We decided on these changes in view of the World Health Organization’s (WHO) declaration of a global emergency,” Suga said.

-The government classified the new coronavirus as a designated infectious disease on Tuesday, but the designation was only set to take effect on Feb.
-7 after ordinances are issued, in line with regulations.
-The designation allows compulsory hospitalization and the use of public funds for treatment, among other measures.
+The president of Japanese airline ANA Holdings (9202.T) said the company may consider suspending China flights, Jiji news agency reported on Friday.
+The airline said on Thursday that bookings for flights leaving China fell by half in February.

-The third flight out of Wuhan, which arrived on Friday morning, brings the total number of expatriated nationals to 565, Suga said.
+The third flight out of Wuhan, which arrived on Friday morning, brings the total number of expatriated nationals to 565.

+The government has come under fire in parliament and on social media over what critics say is inept handling of the returned Japanese, such as allowing two asymptomatic people from the first flight to refuse testing and “self quarantine”, though by Friday they had consented to tests.

+Health Minister Katsunobu Kato told a parliamentary committee that Japan was doing everything possible and would change its response if conditions changed.

+“I realize this is an anxiety-provoking time,” he added.
+“This is scary for everyone.”

+Defence Minister Kono Taro said the government was also considering using a ferry under contract to Japan’s self-defense forces as a possible place for people to stay.

-Reporting by Sakura Murakami; Editing by Chang-Ran Kim and Gerry Doyle
+Additional reporting by Ju-min Park and Elaine Lies,; Editing by Chang-Ran Kim and Gerry Doyle